 Seattle then tried to trade for Smith last season, but Dallas declined in an apparent spite move.
 The Seahawks apparently made an offer to him again in March, but he had “personal issues” that scuttled that deal.
 Then they got him on their fourth try, signing him April 15.
 He was involved in the Louisiana incident two days later.

 Smith was really a bit of a luxury addition to a Seattle pass rush that already looked strong after Carlos Dunlap and Benson Mayowa re-signed and Kerry Hyder was added.

 Smith had five sacks, 20 pressures and 14 QB hits for Dallas last year.
 And that quartet combined for 24.5 sacks (Dunlap had five in eight games with Seattle).

-As the Seahawks get ready to report to camp next week, a couple of their free-agent linebackers made some news this week: K.J.
-Wright said he still could return, and Mychal Kendricks’ legal situation finally has been resolved.
+As the Seahawks get ready to report to camp, a couple of their free-agent linebackers made some news recently: K.J.
+Wright said he still could return, and Mychal Kendricks’ legal situation finally was resolved.

 Wright told SiriusXM NFL Radio: “There is a chance, and I’m not closing the door on Seattle.
 Going into free agency, I thought it’d be a no-brainer, but they’re going to wait until training camp.
 So we’ll see.”